 Sliding rear seats, such as the ones in the Volkswagen Golf SV, can be a real boon.
 You can push them back to increase rear legroom, or slide them forwards to improve boot space.
 Sliding them forwards can also bring children closer to the front seats – making it easier for front passengers to pass them drinks, for example.

 Some cars also offer a small degree of recline on the rear seats – a good feature to stop kids’ heads lolling forwards if they fall asleep.

 There are lots of other child-friendly features you may want to shop around for, such as integrated sunblinds or UV-filtering tinted rear windows to limit sun exposure on long journeys.

 Dark-coloured interiors are much better at hiding the inevitable spills and stains you'll get with young kids.
-Avoid cream or beige!
+For this reason, be sure to avoid cream or beige.
 Leather is actually a very practical choice, as you can wipe it down.